Reviews12 min read

 Look, Zoho CRM isn't for everyone.
 Here's when you should walk away:

 Very small teams just getting started — if you need something you can set up in an afternoon and start using tomorrow, Pipedrive or even HubSpot's free tier will treat you better.
-Zoho's setup investment is real and can genuinely bog down a 2-person team.
+Zoho's setup investment is real and can bog down a 2-person team.

 Zoho CRM vs The Competition